Skip to main content

 About Career Mentors

-Contacts in each IU School of Medicine academic department are available to help students better engage with the various medical specialties and explore career options with real-world insight.
-Access a list of career mentors by department and request a mentor for specialty areas that interest you.
+Contacts in each IU School of Medicine academic department are available to help students better engage with the various medical specialties and apply for residency with real-world insight.
+Request a mentor for the specialty areas that you intend to pursue!

-Career mentors at IU School of Medicine help guide students to explore specialty and career options.
+Career mentors at IU School of Medicine help guide students through career options and the residency application process.